MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 - For sensitivity labels: [Overview of sensitivity labels](https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels)

-Then deploy the [Azure Information Protection client or the Azure Information Protection unified labeling client for users](faqs.md#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client) for users, and provide user training and specific instructions when to select the labels.
-For more information about installing and supporting the client, see the admin guides:
+Then deploy the Azure Information Protection client (classic) if you're using Azure Information Protection labels, or the Azure Information Protection unified labeling client if you're using sensitivity labels.
+If you're not sure which client to use, see this [FAQ](faqs.md#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client).
+Provide user training and specific instructions when to select the labels.
+For more information about installing and supporting the clients, see the admin guides:

 - [Azure Information Protection client administrator guide](./rms-client/client-admin-guide.md)